ash-project/ash/documentation/tutorials/get-started-with-ash-and-phoenix.md

 `:create` and `:update` and `:destroy` actions require a changeset.
 Ash changesets are conceptually similar to [Ecto changesets](https://hexdocs.pm/ecto/Ecto.Changeset.html).
 They're data structures which represent an intended change to an Ash resource and provide validation.

-The `:read` action takes a query instead of a changeset
+The `:read` action takes a query instead of a changeset.

 Below is the most verbose way of calling your resource.
-All other ways of interaction is some kind of shorthand of these.
-This means at some point a changeset is being created and passed to the API, even if its encapsulated within another function.
+All other ways of interaction are some kind of shorthand of these.
+This means at some point a changeset is being created and passed to the API, even if it's encapsulated within another function.

 ```elixir
 # create post